Once you have received compensation for injuries and expenses, you may not be able to claim compensation for injuries that may show up later.

 There are many injuries sustained during a car accident with symptoms that are not felt immediately.
 Endorphins released by the body because of shock can mask pain.
 Once the endorphins wear off, symptoms of injury may begin to appear.
 The pain will worsen over time and the effects of the injury may eventually become debilitating.

-Headaches are a common result of car accident.
-While you may experience only mind headache at first, it could be a sign of something more serious such as:
+Headaches are a common result of a car accident.
+While you may experience a mild headache at first, it could be a sign of something more serious such as:

 A headache may result even if there has been no direct head trauma.
 It could be a result of some other internal injury.

 Whiplash is the soft tissue injury in the neck region and is generally associated with pain in the neck; however, it can affect the neural pathways affecting the extremities and the complete spinal cord.
 Other symptoms of whiplash include the reduced motion of the neck, headaches, feeling dizzy, stiffness in the shoulders and arms, numbness or weakness in the affected region, and slowed reflexes.
 These symptoms impact the day-to-day life of the injured person and the effects can vary from unpleasant to debilitating.
 These injuries can be treated with physical therapy and chiropractic manipulations.

 A concussion is a brain injury when the brain sustains trauma due to the impact to the brain inside the skull.
 This is caused when the head hits an object or when the head which is in motion with the vehicle suddenly stops due to sudden deceleration of the vehicle.
 This sudden acceleration or deceleration can cause whiplash in addition to a concussion.
 A concussion causes a temporary loss of brain function.
 The symptoms of concussion include headaches, disorientation, ringing in the ears, confusion, blurred vision, vomiting, irritability, loss of balance, amnesia, anxiety or depression, lethargy, insomnia, and loss of concentration.